gabrieldhofer/MMU/README.md

 #### Author: Gabriel Hofer
 #### Date: May 2, 2021

+### Benefits of Virtual Memory

+Why should operating systems support virtual memory?

+* Provide a separate, isolated memory space for applications that isn't shared with other applications.
+* Isolated memory can help increase security
+* Creating arbitrarily large memory addresses that may or may not exist in actual memory

+### What are segmentation and pages?

+In order for different processes to have their own memory, we need to partition or divide or split the memory into smaller pieces.
+This is what is known as **segmentation**.

+The range of virtual addresses is partitioned/divided into smaller chunks called **pages**.

+Physical memory is divided into smaller pieces called **frames**.

+Moverover, an address in virtual memory belongs to a unique **page**, and this address also has an offset in that page that tells us where the address is relative to the beginning of the page.

+### What is a page table?

+Essentially, a page table is used to map virtual addresses to physical addresses.

 ### MIT OpenCourseWare slides
 This project's simulation of virtual memory and paging was implemented based on the information presented in MIT's OpenCoursWare [slides](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-004-computation-structures-spring-2017/c16/c16s1/).